Rajpratik71/linux-manPages/amixer.md

               Shows a complete list of simple mixer controls.

        scontents
-              Shows a complete list of simple mixer controls with their  con‐ tents.
+              Shows a complete list of simple mixer controls with their contents.

        set or sset <SCONTROL> <PARAMETER> ...
               Sets the simple mixer control contents.
-The parameter can be the volume either as a percentage from 0% to 100% with  %  suf‐ fix, a dB gain with dB suffix (like -12.5dB), or an exact hard‐ ware value.
-The dB gain can be used only for  the  mixer  ele‐ ments  with available dB information.
+The parameter can be the volume either as a percentage from 0% to 100% with % suffix, a dB gain with dB suffix (like -12.5dB), or an exact hard‐ ware value.
+The dB gain can be used only for the mixer elements with available dB information.
 When plus(+) or minus(-) letter is appended after volume value, the  volume  is  incre‐ mented or decremented from the current value, respectively.

               The parameters cap, nocap, mute, unmute, toggle are used to change capture (recording) and muting for the group specified.

-              The optional modifiers can be put as extra parameters to  spec‐ ify  the  stream direction or channels to apply.
+              The  optional  modifiers  can be put as extra parameters to specify the stream direction or channels to apply.
 The modifiers playback and capture specify the stream, and the modifiers front, rear, center, woofer are used to specify channels to be changed.

               A simple mixer control must be specified.
 Only one device can be controlled at a time.

        get or sget <SCONTROL>
               Shows the simple mixer control contents.

               A simple mixer control must be specified.
 Only one device can be controlled at a time.

        controls
               Shows a complete list of card controls.